WheatBeer/WheatBeer.github.io/_docs/projects/video.md

 ---
-title: Video
+title: GPGPU-Sim
-category: Media
+category: Projects
-order: 2
+order: 1
 ---

 Share video to your friends!
 Send videos from your computer, phone, camera or YouTube.